omarsaad7/E-Commerce-Demo-MERN-GraphQL/README.md

 ### Demo

-Visit [**app**](https://sports-hub-livid.vercel.app/) and start exploring.
+Visit [**app**](https://e-commerce-demo-phi.vercel.app/) and start exploring.

 ### API Reference

-You can find a postman collection for all the backend apis used.
+You can find a postman collection in backend branch for all the backend apis used.

 ### Built With